 - Teach your children to ask you to get their toys back off your dog, and always give your dog another toy or treat in return when you take something from him.

 - For pets over the age of 7 years, regular veterinary check ups can ensure there are no health problems, such as pain, vision or hearing problems that might mean your pet is easily startled or grumpy.

 - Banishing your dog to outside can have the effect that he feels isolated from the family.
 If you have a suspicion that your dog is not safe around children seek the attention of a behavior veterinarian who can help before problems develop.

 - Place some strategic baby gates, so that if you need to leave the room your dog is not alone with the children.

 - Gently touch your dog around the head, ears and tail and pair this with treats.
 Reward relaxed behavior.

 - Allow your children to give your dog treats and take them all for walks together to make sure your dog feels a part of the family.

 - Practice how to play ball with your family dog if that is going to be an activity you want them to enjoy.
 Teach your dog to drop the ball on command and give a treat in return.

 - When you first bring baby home, make sure all routine changes for your dog have occurred well beforehand.
 If your pet needs to sleep somewhere else, or will be spending more time outside, change this so that he doesn’t associate the baby with the changes.
 For more advice, we recommend reading this article on introducing a new baby to your dog by the AKC.

 Dogs are treasured members of our families and we want them to be safe around our children and other peoples families.
-Ensure you teach your children how to approach dogs safely, how to read dog body language and how to behave around their own pets.
-For further reading The Royal Children’s Hospital Melbourne in Australia have put together a detailed resource called Dogs’n’Kids which covers dog bite prevention and socially responsible dog ownership.
+Ensure you teach your children how to approach dogs safely, how to read dog body language and how to behave around their own pets so everyone is safe.